Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment: Method

-where $Decoder$ denotes the reconstruction network, $I_r$ the reference image, and $\dot{I_d}$ denotes the reconstructed distorted image.
+The decoder reconstructs the distorted image from the reference image and the content-influenced degradation feature.
+This reconstruction objective provides a self-supervised signal for learning degradation representations.
+Formally, the reconstruction process is written as

-The overall network follows a U-Net architecture.
-The reference image is first mapped into feature representations by a shallow convolution and then fed into a encoder to extract multi-scale representations.
-The output of the encoder at layer $l$ is denoted by $E_l$, which is used for deep semantic modeling and is also passed to the corresponding decoder layer through skip connections to preserve spatial structure and fine details.
+where \(I_r\) denotes the reference image, \(\dot{D}\) denotes the content-influenced degradation feature, and \(\dot{I}_d\) denotes the reconstructed distorted image.

-To enable the network to adaptively modulate middle features according to the degradation characteristics, we introduce FiLM modulation into the residual blocks of the encoder, the bottleneck, and the decoder.
-For an middle feature $F_l\in\mathbb{R}^{C_l\times H_l\times W_l}$, an MLP maps the degradation feature $z_{deg}$ to a channel-wise scaling parameter $\gamma_l$ and a shifting parameter $\beta_l$:
+The reconstruction network adopts a U-Net architecture.
+The reference image is first mapped into shallow features by a convolutional stem and then passed through an encoder to extract multi-scale reconstruction features.
+The output of the encoder at layer \(l\) is denoted as \(E_l\).
+These features provide structural information for reconstructing the distorted image and are passed to the corresponding decoder layers through skip connections to preserve spatial structures and fine details.